ceekeh/Linkedin-Devops/README.md

  USING IMPORT WHILE PASSING A VARIABLE  WILL FAIL/IMPORT IS USED FOR STATIC DATA  & IMPORT TASK REDUCES THE LINES OF CODE ie THAT DOES NOT CHANGE, WE CAN USE INCLUDE WHILE
- PASSING A VARIABLE & INCLUDE TASK REDUCES THE LINES OF CODE, HOW TO GET PREDEFINED & INBUILT VARIABLES USING SETUP MODULE, DEFINED VARIABLES MISSPELT ISSUES, CREATING ANSIBLE ROLES, IMPORTANCE OF ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A CUSTOM ROLE FOR 'HTTPD',
+ PASSING A VARIABLE & INCLUDE TASK REDUCES THE LINES OF CODE, HOW TO GET PREDEFINED & INBUILT VARIABLES USING SETUP MODULE, DEFINED VARIABLES MISSPELT ISSUES, CREATING ANSIBLE ROLES, IMPORTANCE OF ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, A PLAYBOOK WITH A CUSTOM ROLE TO INSTALL 'HTTPD' IN THE WEBSERVER
- CONFIGURING THE ROLE OF THE HTTPD ie ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A ROLE TO ADD A USER IN WEBSERVER, USING SHELL MODULE TO PASS USER TO SUDOERS FILE, THE TOMCAT ROLE WITH VARIABLE & TEMPLATE MODULE/JINJA2 WHICH WILL ADD USER & PW SUMMARY OF THE STEPS TO CREATE A ROLE, 3WAYS TO USE ROLES,  CREATING A ROLE WITH A TEMPLATE MODULE/JINJA2 FOR HTTPD
+ CONFIGURING THE PLAYBK WITH ROLE TO INSTALL HTTPD ie ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A ROLE TO ADD A USER IN WEBSERVER, USING SHELL MODULE TO PASS USER TO SUDOERS FILE, A PLAYBOOK WITH A ROLE, 'VARIABLE' & 'TEMPLATE MODULE/JINJA2' TO DYNAMICALLY REPLACE VALUES & TO ADD A USER/PW  & INSTALL TOMCAT, IN THE TEMPLATE DIR OF THE ROLE WE HAVE (context.xml.j2, server.xml.j2,tomcat-users.xml.j2), SUMMARY OF THE STEPS TO CREATE A ROLE, 3WAYS TO USE ROLES, A PLAYBOOK WITH A ROLE, 'VARIABLES' & 'TEMPLATE MODULE/JINJA2' TO DYNAMICALLY REPLACE VALUES  & INSTALL HTTPD, THE TASK DIR/main.tf, OF THE ROLE TO INSTALL HTTPD, QUESTION;USING src & destination/CODE FOR FROMATTING SYNTAX, DYNAMIC INVENTORY, DYNAMIC INVENTORY PLUGGINS, STATIC AND DYNAMIC INVENTORY, CONFIGURE DYNAMIC INVENTORY FOR AWS UISNG A SCRIPT, CONFIGURE DYNAMIC INVENTORY UISNG AWS INVENTORY PLUGGIN, CONFIGURING AN (aws_ec2.yaml) INVENTORY PLUGGIN, CONFIGURING ANSIBLE.cfg FOR DYNAMIC INVENTORY, REATE IAM ROLE TO MAKE API CALLS TO THE SERVERS, USING THE SECURED METHOD ie CREATING KEYS bc IAM IS NOT WORKING, ANSIBLE SUCCESSFULLY USING THE AWS PLUGGIN TO GET THE DYNAMIC INVENTORY,  CREATING CUSTOM AMI,  PROJECT/CUSTOM AMI, CREATING THE IAM ROLE, PROJECT, THE PEREQUISITE TO PROVISION THE ENTIRE PIPELINE/INFASTRUCTURE (K8, tomcat, sonarqube, USING CUSTOM AMI),  QUESTION;CAN ANSIBLE PING INSTANCES NOT CREATED WITH TERFRM, PASSING TAGS IN PLAYBOOKS TO SPECIFY INSTANCES FOR CONFIGURATION, ANSIBLE VAULT.